Sergi-Virgili/ThinkInVue/readme.md

 ## My TRhoughts

-A simple Laravel and Vue CRUD application
+A simple Laravel and Vue CRUD application to introduce Laravel API and Vue

 ## How to use

 ### Clone repository

+### Install dependencies

 $ composer install